Today’s going to be fun.

-Well, first you need to get social shares, and second, you need to get backlinks.
+First you need to get social shares, and second, you need to get backlinks.

 Yes, search engines don’t necessarily rank pages higher when they get more Facebook shares or tweets, but the more eyeballs that see your page the more likely you are to get backlinks.

-And the more backlinks you get, generally, the higher you will rank.
+The more backlinks you get, generally, the higher you will rank.

-So here’s how you get social shares…
+Here’s how you get social shares.

 Now what I want you to do is click on their profile and see if they mention their contact information or their website.
 If they mention their email you are good to go.
 If they mention their website, head to it, and try to find their contact information.